 My veterinarian clinic offers cremation, why would I not use them?

+Having a pet euthanized at a veterinarian clinic does not mean you cannot take your pet home with you afterward or release them into the care of Pets at Peace.
 Many people cannot emotionally handle the thought of leaving their pet at the veterinary clinic.
 Animal stress levels are intensified when they're sick because they are vulnerable.
 It stresses them out more in a place they are smelling other animals.
-After which, the horrible aspect of walking back in to a busy waiting room, make cremation arrangements and then having to settle your bill in public.
+After which, the horrible aspect of walking back into a busy waiting room, make cremation arrangements and then having to settle your bill in public.

 Most veterinary hospitals, while working with a particular cremation provider, have never seen the facilities.
 Pets at Peace provides personal, immediate attention for your pet and has access to the crematorium that veterinarians do not have.
 Families also state that our prices are less expensive than at their veterinarian.